 Sometimes managers or leaders receive “bad” feedback.
 Few of us could honestly say that we relish this as a ‘learning opportunity’.
-Indeed, Voice Project’s 360 degree survey data shows that responding well to feedback is one of the weakest areas of performance for most leaders.
+Indeed, Xref Engage’s 360 degree survey data shows that responding well to feedback is one of the weakest areas of performance for most leaders.
 That said, some managers will explore and embrace feedback, whilst others would prefer to ignore it.
+Imagine a senior manager in your organisation just received the employee survey report for their work area.
+The report shows that the team is strongly dissatisfied with some organisational practices.
+How do you think the manager would respond?

 Four Management Types